SAP-samples/cloud-btp-cli-api-codejam/exercises/02-authenticating-and-configuration/README.md

 OK
 ```

-> Here's where the plural/singular approach to the group and object in the invocation comes in (we thought about this at the end of the previous exercise).
+> By the way, here's where the plural/singular approach to the group and object in the invocation comes in (we thought about this at the end of the previous exercise).
 In the `btp` invocation you just made, group "accounts" is plural, while the object "subaccount" is singular.

 The output should include a detailed line for your subaccount, showing its ID (which starts `f78e0bdb` here - the ID for your subaccount will of course be different) as well as its name (which is `trial` in this example).